-What are NRTs & NWTs
+What are NRTs

-- Established under the National Trails System Act of 1968. - Existing land-based and water-based trails that provide close to home recreation opportunities on Federal, State, Tribal, and local lands, and connect to National Trails System trail networks. - Secretarial Order 3319 "Establishment of a National Water Trail System (2012) (For NWTs). - Recognized and designated by either the Secretary of the Interior or Secretary of Agriculture.
+- Established under the National Trails System Act of 1968. - Existing land-based and water-based trails that provide close to home recreation opportunities on Federal, State, Tribal, and local lands, and connect to National Trails System trail networks. - Recognized and designated by either the Secretary of the Interior or Secretary of Agriculture.